AEADataEditor/aeadataeditor.github.io/_guidance/preparing-for-data-deposit.md

 #### Structure in the presence of more than 1,000 files

 As of 2021, ICPSR cannot accept deposits with more than 1,000 files.
-Therefore, we relax the rule that all data and code should be unzipped, though we still insist on the "smallest possible configuration".
+Therefore, we relax the rule that all data and code must be unzipped, though we still insist on the "smallest possible configuration".

 In most cases, it is a particular directory that is the primary culprit.
 Say you have